hannydevelop/engineering-portal/content/Performing Web Authentication with LoginRadius in Vue.js/index.md

 ## Vue.js Set-Up

-The first thing we'll do is install the Vue.js CLI and create our login radius application.
+The first thing we'll do is install the Vue.js CLI and create our LoginRadius application.
 You can install Vue CLI with npm or yarn.
 To install Vue CLI, run the following command in your terminal.

 ```js
 npm install -g @vue/cli